MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 * [Oracle database and user requirements](#oracle-database-and-user-requirements)
 * [MySQL database and user requirements](#mysql-database-and-user-requirements)

+> For an up-to-date list of supported database software versions, refer to the [System Requirements](../../../product-overview/requirements/) page.

 ### DB2 database and user requirements
 Review the database requirement for DB2.
 Follow the steps to create user, database, and setup your database to meet the specific requirement.